Devolution

 What is devolution and why has it come about?

-Alongside the creation of an MCCA is Local Government Reorganisation (LGR).
+Alongside the creation of a CCA is Local Government Reorganisation (LGR).
 The government plans to replace the current two-tier system of counties and district councils with unitary councils across the country, including Portsmouth and Southampton City Councils, Isle of Wight Council, and Hampshire County, District and Borough Councils.
 The reorganisation aims to simplify how councils work across Hampshire, Southampton, Portsmouth, and the Isle of Wight, making services easier to access, more joined-up, and better value for money, while protecting what matters most to local people.
 For more info and how to this might impact the OPCC, HCC has published this helpful leaflet to explain the changes being proposed.

 What will happen to the OPCC?